Open April 12 - October 13

 No trip to Holland would be complete without a stop at the Wooden Shoe and Delft Factory.
 At this double Dutch delight, you can talk with the artists as they mold, hand-paint, and glaze the only authentic blue and white delftware made in the U.S, or watch the wooden shoe carving on machines that were imported from the Netherlands.
 All handmade items, and other Dutch delicacies, are available for purchase.

 Looking for a place to go on the weekend of the big game?
 We are located just 40 miles north of the Notre Dame campus.
 Fans of the Fighting Irish, or those cheering for the visiting team, can stay with us at the campground as a convenient location to come and go.
 You can also beat the crowds and even watch the game outside your camper on one of our cable TV sites.

 No matter who your rooting for, camping and football make a great recipe for an enjoyable weekend!

 Experience the rich maritime heritage of the Great Lakes by visiting Michigan's most distinguished institution of maritime research, preservation and education.Five separate buildings offer a variety of engaging opportunities for the Museum visitor including permanent and changing exhibits on Michigan maritime history, a center for the teaching of boat building and related maritime skills, and a regionally renowned research library.

 Many of our guests have requested information on local churches to attend while they are visiting the area.
-Following are a few listings that you may find helpful:
+A brochure with a full listing is available in the rack card display in our General Store.
+However, following are a few listings that you may find helpful: